plus3it/spel/README.md

     The project-included Packer HCL files have been pre-validated.
-If you encounter validation-errors with the included HCL files, it means that you're using a newer Packer version than the project has been tested agains.
+If you encounter validation-errors with the included HCL files, it means that you're using a newer Packer version than the project has been tested against.
 Please open an [issue][46] to report the problem, ensuring to include the Packer version you were using when you encountered the problem.

 3. Begin the build.
 This requires at least two variables,